-Council Plan 2016/17
+Council Plan 2017/18

-This Council Plan sets out our ambitions and what we plan to achieve by 2019 for each of our four overarching priority outcomes: driving economic growth; keeping vulnerable people safe; helping people help themselves; and making best use of resources.
+This Council Plan sets out our ambitions and what we plan to achieve by 2020 for each of our four overarching priority outcomes: driving economic growth; keeping vulnerable people safe; helping people help themselves; and making best use of resources.

 We have set a number of delivery outcomes under each overarching priority outcome.
 These have been used to shape the Council Plan performance measures and the targets that are the main tool we use to assess our progress.
-We also keep track of a wide range of key data about East Sussex and related to our priority outcomes.
+We also keep track of a wide range of key data evidencing local needs in East Sussex related to our priority outcomes.
 These help us assess our impact more fully and respond appropriately when we need to do so.
 We review this data when making our plans and publish them with our State of the County report each year.
 A selection of this information is provided throughout the plan and listed in more detail at the end.

-You can also download the Council Plan 2016.17
+You can also download the Council Plan 2017/18.